 On those occasions when severe winter weather becomes a hindrance to the safety of Waste Management employees, operations may be suspended until conditions improve.
 During those periods of inclement weather, Waste Management will provide customers with real time service alert updates at www.wm.com.
 When possible, Waste Management may also notify you by phone or e-mail if your collection route is cancelled or will be delayed.

 Package of 10 tags for $15.
 The program is specially designed for customers 65 or older who have small amounts of trash.
-To sign up for the tag program, customers must register at the Township Office AND call Waste Management customer service at 1-800-866-4460 to purchase the tags.
+Eligible residents should call Waste Management customer service at 1-800-866-4460 to purchase the tags.

 Here are some things to remember when setting your garbage at the curb: